timklapdor/uoa-online/src/courses/7-Systems Thinking for a Complex World.md

     Role: Digital Education Developer
     Involvement: Lead
 CLOs:
-  - combine the elements of complexity and systems with the role of connectedness to gain a better insight into local and global issues.
+  - Combine the elements of complexity and systems with the role of connectedness to gain a better insight into local and global issues.
   - Discriminate between the structural components of systems and how they shape system behaviour.